vmikk/symlink2file/README.md

 ## Features

-- Symlink resolving: Recursively resolves symlinks, including those pointing to other symlinks, to ensure the final result is a regular file;
+- Symlink resolving: Recursively resolves symlinks (absolute and relative), including those pointing to other symlinks, to ensure the final result is a regular file;
 - Backup: Provides an option to backup original symlinks before replacement;
-- Optional subdirectory traversal;
+- Subdirectory traversal (optional);
 - Broken symlink handling: Offers configurable behavior for dealing with broken symlinks - either keep them as-is or delete them.
 - Preservation of file attributes: Attempts to preserve the original file attributes (like creation time) where possible.